-Notice Concerning Transferability of Credits and Credentials Earned at Five Branches University
+Notice Concerning Transferability of Credits and Credentials Earned at Our Institution

 The transferability of credits you earn at Five Branches University is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree(s) (DAOM, DTCM, DAc, MTCM, or MAc) you earn at Five Branches University is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the DTCM, MTCM, DAc or MAc degrees that you earn at Five Branches University is also at the complete discretion of the institution to which you may seek to transfer.
 If the degree(s) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Five Branches University to determine if your degree(s) will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Five Branches University to determine if your DTCM, MTCM, DAc or MAc degrees will transfer.